 - 340 x €20,000

 You can then win so many €1,000 prizes (in numerous different ways) that it's hard to imagine not winning one..!
 Seriously - they will pay out 304,980 different prizes of €1,000.

 All this giving a total of over 2.75 million actual prizes paid out.
 Plain nuts - which is why Spain loves this draw so much.

-NOTE: If you want to play, the easiest way by far, outside of Spain, is with a syndicate.
-Our recommendation for this year is to play with this El Gordo lottery syndicate.
-It's cheaper than the various online ticket services, and gives you 10 times the chances of winning too!
+NOTE: If you want to play, the easiest way by far, outside of Spain, is online.
+Our recommendation for this year is this well established website (they've been around for over 15 years now!).
+It's way cheaper than most of the online ticket services.
+And since they've been doing this since 2002, a lot more trustworthy too!